WHAT TO DO

 Amsterdam has plenty of places to call home during your stay and there are 2 that I especially enjoyed.
 Both are in prime locations on a canal and provide exceptional service, modern amenities and comfort.
 The first is The Dylan, located at Keizersgracht 384 overlooking the Keizersgracht canal.
 This exquisite boutique hotel occupies a 17th century canal house that is set around a herringbone paved, topiary filled inner courtyard.
 It is close to The Nine Streets and not far from the magnificent Rijksmuseum.
 The 40 individually decorated rooms feature free WiFi, Bose sound systems and flat screen TVs, plus minibars, tea and coffeemakers and designer toiletries.
 They also offer garden or courtyard views; some have espresso machines and some rooms come with rainfall showers and/or canal views.
 Other amenities include a Michelin starred restaurant, a cozy brasserie, a chic wine bar and its own private boat for canal cruises.

 A second option is The Pulitzer, located on the Prinsengracht canal at Prinsengracht 323.
 Made up of 25 restored Golden Age canal houses, this sophisticated hotel is a short walk from the Anne Frank House and the lovely Jordaan neighborhood.
 The stylish, individually decorated rooms offer sitting areas, complimentary WiFi and flat screen TVs, as well as minibars.
 Some provide canal views and balconies or terraces, and some rooms contain antique furnishings.
 Additional amenities include an upscale restaurant, a bar, plus a garden and a terrace.
 Pulitzer also has a classic salon boat from 1909, so you can cruise the canals in style.

-Amsterdam is bursting with culture, charm, history and great food.
+Amsterdam is bursting with culture, charm, history, art and great food.
 It treated me very well and I look forward to returning.